liblava/liblava/DOCS.md

 return plotter.end_frame(block.get_buffers());
 ```

-... and call the renderer with our recorded command buffers
+And call the renderer with our recorded command buffers

 <br />